skhcjh231/blog-post/content/docs/spring24/18_/_index.md

  The ATM Module separates input tokens in the form of a grid of $G_h \times G_w$.
 When the size of all tokens is $H \times W$, all tokens are separated in grid form to have tokens of $G_{th}\times G_{tW}$ size.
 Each Grid is processed through a special operation called Grid Attention.
 Grid Attention is carried out only between tokens within the Grid.
 Average Pooling of all Tokens is performed as a Query, and Attention operation is performed by setting each Token as Key and Value.
 When this is performed for the entire Grid, it is reduced to $G_h \times G_w$, which is equal to the number of Grids.
 Afterwards, it passes through the FeedForward network and repeats.
 Through this iterative process, even when the resolution of the image is large, the number of tokens can be effectively reduced, and through a sufficient process, this size can be reduced to the size of the grid of 1.
 This has the advantage of being computationally efficient because when performing the subsequent MHSA calculation, a token of the same size is always input as input, regardless of resolution.

-For Ablation study, ViTAR-S Model is used to compare with AvgPool which is another token fusion method.
-The results of the comparison demonstrate that ATM significantly improves the model's performance and resolution adaptability.
-Specifically, at a resolution of 4032, our proposed ATM achieves a 7.6\% increase in accuracy compared with the baseline.

 <p align="center">
   <img src="./grid_attention.png" alt="." width="500" height="300" >
 </p>